Pandemic Policy: Planning the Future, Assessing the Past

 With millions of lives lost, the COVID-19 pandemic wrought havoc on the world.
 Despite decades of planning for the “next” pandemic, public health systems faced tremendous stress and often buckled and failed.
 Universities served as centers for valuable scientific work, but did they fail to support their academic freedom mission by sponsoring vigorous discussion and debate on matters of pandemic policy?
 To do better in the next pandemic, we need to learn the lessons of the COVID-19 era.

 The conference was organized to highlight some of the many important topics that public health officials and policymakers will need to address in preparing for future pandemics.
-The speakers, including those already listed and others who will be added over the next several weeks, represent a wide range of views on this issue.
+The speakers represent a wide range of views on this issue.
 We look forward to a civil, informed, and robust debate.

 Panels

-The interventions undertaken to control the COVID-19 pandemic – lockdowns, extended school closures, social distancing, mask mandates, vaccine mandates – were unprecedented in their scope and global impact.
-How well did these policies work to protect the public from COVID-19 and what were their collateral harms?
+The interventions undertaken to control the COVID-19 pandemic—stay-at-home orders, extended school closures, social distancing, mask mandates, vaccine mandates—were unprecedented in their scope and global impact.
+How well did these policies work to protect the public from COVID-19 and what were their unintended consequences?
 How can scientists better inform pandemic policy in real time during the next pandemic?

 Speakers: